Zverik/every_door/README.md

 [the website](https://github.com/Zverik/everydoor-website), Flutter animations for everything, and general UX improvements.
 Please help.

+### Principles

+1. ED displays and edits only tagged nodes and polygons represented with their centerpoints.
+2. ED focuses on surveying: only things that you can see around you.
+3. Fewer buttons and menus: heuristic is preferable to a setting, and every button benefits the surveyor.

 ## How To Build

 You will need the [Flutter SDK](https://docs.flutter.dev/development/tools/sdk/overview) installed.